Alex Labbé: O'Reilly Auto Parts Series

 A full season in the No. 36 came in 2021.
-He finished nineteenth in points with three top tens.
+He finished 19th in points with three top-tens.

 In 2022, Labbé returned to the No. 90 at Daytona, which was his first ever DNQ, before moving on to his old No. 36, which was driven by Spire Motorsports star Josh Bilicki at Daytona.
 Despite the lack of sponsorship, he ran every race after Daytona until Charlotte.
 Garrett Smithley would replace Labbe at Charlotte, since Smithley had sufficient sponsorship.